Swan Lake (Bourne): 2012 3D film

-In 2012, a new cast of dancers (including Richard Winsor, Dominic North, Nina Goldman, Madelaine Brennan, Steve Kirkham, Joseph Vaughan) was filmed at Sadlers Wells in 3D.
-It was then shown in various cinemas with a nationwide release and it was premiered in Soho, London.
-Then later released on DVD.
+In 2012, a new cast of dancers (including Richard Winsor, Dominic North, Nina Goldman, Madelaine Brennan, Steve Kirkham and Joseph Vaughan) was filmed at Sadler's Wells in 3D.
+It was then premiered in Soho, London before being shown in various cinemas with a nationwide release.
+The film was later released on DVD.

 Awards

 Matthew Bourne's Swan Lake has collected over 30 international awards, including: